-Born on January 17, 1922, in Oak Park, Illinois.
+Comedic actress Betty Marion White Ludden was born on January 17, 1922, in Oak Park, Illinois.
 She grew up as the only child of Horace and Tess White, an electrical engineer and a homemaker.
-When she was two, she moved to Los Angeles with her family.
+When she was 2, she moved to Los Angeles with her family.

 White got her start working as an assistant at a local television station.
 In the early 1950s, she launched her first television series, Life with Elizabeth, which she developed with George Tibbles.
 "He wrote and I produced," White explained to The Hollywood Reporter.
 "I was one of the first women producers in Hollywood."
 The show's premise came from a sketch she had done previously on local television.

 Continuing to work in television, White made guest appearances on such shows as The United States Steel Hour and Petticoat Junction.
 She was also a favorite of talk-show host Jack Paar, who often had her on the Tonight Show, and she made regular appearances on game shows such as Password.
 She met her third husband, Allen Ludden, on that show in 1961.

 White's career received an enormous boost from her next television series, The Mary Tyler Moore Show.
 Playing Sue Ann Nivens, White showed audiences that behind her sweet smile lay a sharp wit.
 Her character served as a co-worker to the show's star, Mary Tyler Moore, in a Minneapolis television newsroom.
 When she wasn't pursuing her male colleagues, Sue Ann could be counted on to make funny, yet poignant, quips at Moore's expense.
 White won two Emmy Awards for her work on the series.